 Yup, still at Joe Wheeler State Park in Rogersville, Alabama.
 Two weeks is a long time to be stopped anywhere.
 The issue isn’t the park folks.
 They’re great.
 The Fall Rendezvous also was great.
 It’s just that we’re in Rogersville, Alabama.
 And apparently we can’t ever leave.

 Back to the reason we came in the first place.
 Last spring we hit up the Spring Rendezvous in Norfolk.
-That was some 3,000 miles and 200 locks and scores of adventures and blog posts ago.
+That was some three-thousand miles and scores of locks and hindreds of adventures and blog posts ago.
 This one seems different, probably because we no longer are pie-eyed newbies.

 Attendees are lumped into three basic categories.
 Those who are planning to Loop at some point cleverly are labeled “Planners.”
 Duh.
 On the other end of the spectrum are “Gold Loopers.”
 Those are people who’ve completed the Loop at least once.
 (Platinum Loopers are the subset who’ve completed it more than once.
 Perhaps they can’t think of anything else to do when they finish the first circuit.
 Or maybe they’re like kids on a merry-go-round who can’t get off and then they get dizzy and throw-up.)
 We’re in the “In Progress” group, which makes sense since we’re in progress.
 One thing we noted when everyone got up to say a few words about themselves: Loopers and wannabe Loopers generally are funny.
 And wordy.
 Very wordy.
 We’re all insufferably wordy.
 Some of the “brief comments” were longer than a Harry Chapin song.